Guide To Improving Your Crappie Fishing In Utah

-Deer Creek Reservoir, Lake Powell, Pineview Reservoir, Quail Creek Reservoir and Utah Lake are some of the larger lakes in Utah with schools of crappie.
+Deer Creek Reservoir, East Canyon Reservoir, Lake Powell, Pineview Reservoir, Quail Creek Reservoir and Utah Lake are some of the larger lakes in Utah with crappie.
 Other lakes, rivers and ponds are potential crappie hang outs as well.
-The Utah record black crappie came out of Quail Creek Reservoir.
+Kids enjoy ice fishing for crappie.

 Crappie are actually a member of the sunfish family and can be found in many Utah lakes.
 Crappie are known by many different local names.
 Paper mouth, goggleye, bridge perch, slabs and speckled perch, are just a few.